-"The first week it was eight or nine people and it grew exponentially from there," he said.
-The exchange in Fayette County opened about two years ago.
+"The first week it was eight or nine people and it grew exponentially from there," said John Moses who has been part of the program since it opened two years ago.
 "For people who think we're enabling drug use, the research shows that it's really the opposite of that.
 No one wakes up and says they are going to start doing heroin because the health department is handing out needles."

-He said the main goal of needle exchanges is to stop the spread of diseases like HIV and Hepatitis C." He went on, "Needle exchanges are not a new thing.
+"Needle exchanges are not a new thing.
 They've been around for more than 30 years.
-It's just that here in Kentucky, we are catching up."
+It's just that here in Kentucky, we are catching up," Moses said.

 More and more Kentucky counties have added the needle exchange program to their local health departments this year.
 They offer substance abuse treatment for those that are ready, but they don't push anyone.